BG3-Community-Library-Team/bg3-community/Tutorials/patch7-troubleshooting.md

 > The following text has been written when it was believed that Script Extender mods could never be on mod.io
 > Recent discoveries have made it possible to host Script Extender mods on mod.io now.
-{.is-warning}
+> It is not clear if they will be allowed to stay on mod.io or removed {.is-warning}